 Louis Vuitton goes whimsical this winter.
-The luxury label offers a collection not just inspired by its much endorsed travel philosophy but traverses into the realms of fantasy with its latest fall collection.
-The garments spin tales in silk and skins, leather and even furs.
-The collection not only inspires to travel but also takes inspiration from travellers’ experiences, starting from Kim Jones herself.
-The brand’s men’s studio and style director, not only has tales of Bhutan to boast of but a big hand in commissioning artists Jake and Dinos Chapman to unravel the mystery of the Himalayas in their designs.
+The luxury label offers a collection not just inspired by its much-endorsed travel philosophy but traverses into the realms of fantasy with its latest fall collection.
+The garments spin tales in silk and skins, leather, and even furs.
+The collection inspires travel and takes inspiration from travelers’ experiences, starting from Kim Jones herself.
+The brand’s men’s studio and style director not only has tales of Bhutan to boast of but a big hand in commissioning artists Jake and Dinos Chapman to unravel the mystery of the Himalayas in their designs.

-The Turner Prize–nominated Chapman brothers succeed in applying their trademark style of eccentric yet engaging visual narratives interlaced with cultural references into the collection.
-The British duo went back in time, creatively speaking, to render a modern day interpretation of the French baroque for this floral fall.
-The fashion expedition down design memory lane has resulted in creations that are bold and colorful, with silk-and-cashmere suits, coats, and accessories.
+The Turner Prize-nominated Chapman brothers successfully apply their trademark style of eccentric yet engaging visual narratives interlaced with cultural references into the collection.
+The British duo went back in time, creatively speaking, to render a modern-day interpretation of the French baroque for this floral fall.
+The fashion expedition down design memory lane has resulted in bold and colorful creations, with silk-and-cashmere suits, coats, and accessories.
 Animals stand out poignantly in the ready-to-wear range, which features snow leopards in bow ties or teddy bears in velvet evening slippers.

-Besides being present in the imaginative imagery, creatures of the wild feature in a large way through a range of skins and furs.
+Besides being present in the imaginative imagery, creatures of the wild feature largely through a range of skins and furs.
 Astrakhan, shearling, beaver, fox, and reindeer come discreetly tucked inside the linings of coats and bags.
 Subtle hints of mink fur sit sewn atop a topcoat in the shape of a leopard’s spots.
 A needle-punching jacquard technique developed exclusively for the collection punctuates most items with traces and trimmings of animal elements.
-Prices range from $155 for a pocket square to around $20,000 for a travel case, the latter also assuming a fantastical form with fanciful creatures embroidered onto red leather for the modern explorer.
+Prices range from $155 for a pocket square to around $20,000 for a travel case.
+The latter also assumes a fantastical form with fanciful creatures embroidered onto red leather for the modern explorer.

 [Via – Robbreport]